List of Avril Lavigne promotional tours

-The following is a chronological list of Canadian recording artist, Avril Lavigne's promotional tours.
+The following is a chronological list of Canadian singer Avril Lavigne's promotional tours.
 For her concert tours, see List of Avril Lavigne concert tours.

 Live by Surprise Tour

 The Live by Surprise Tour was also called the Top Secret Mall Tour.
 It performed at malls in the United States and Canada.
 Lavigne showcased acoustic renditions of her previous hits and songs from her new set, Under My Skin (2004).
 Details of each location were not revealed until 48 hours before the event commenced.